tempcover/engineer-interview-task/README.md

 ## **Getting Started**

-- Fork/ clone this repository locally, which will be shared as part of the interview.
+- Fork this repository locally, which will be shared as part of the interview.
 - Ensure you have [Node](https://nodejs.org/en/) and [.Net 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) setup.
 - Run the following to setup your client application